deadboyccc/Resume/README.md

 ## Professional Summary

-Experienced Backend Developer skilled in building secure, scalable APIs (SOAP, REST, gRPC, GraphQL) using Node.js, ASP.NET Core, and Spring.
-Strong foundation in low-level programming and backend systems, with expertise in microservices, financial system integration, and security in FinTech and ERP.
-Currently deepening knowledge in the Spring ecosystem and event-driven microservices.
+Experienced Backend Developer skilled in building, integrating, and maintaining secure, scalable APIs (SOAP, REST, gRPC, GraphQL) using Node.js, ASP.NET Core, and Spring Framework.
+Strong foundation in low-level programming and backend systems, with expertise in microservices architecture, financial system integration, and security within FinTech and ERP domains.
+Currently deepening expertise in the Spring ecosystem and event-driven microservices to drive robust, scalable solutions.

 ---